shortdiv/blogsite/content/posts/2024-and-thriving.md

 draft: false
 ---

 2024 was the year when I finally transitioned from surviving to thriving.
 With everything that transpired over the last few years, I got lost in the chaos of my reality and it's taken me a second to "get back".
-I'm not quite who I used to be, but I'm become a version of myself that I'm quite pleased with, same same but different.
+I'm not quite who I used to be, but I've become a version of myself that I'm quite pleased with, same same but different.

 The year came and went, for the most part, without incident.
 And (for once) I have no one to blame but myself for any and all shenanigans I found myself in.
 I grew, I learnt, and successfully averted any major crisis.
 In no specific order, here’s everything that happened this year in a nutshell: